 Give this medicine to your child to swallow.

-Age 3 months up to 6 months weighing over 5 kg take 2.5 ml 3 times in 24 hours
+Infants 3 months up to 6 months weighing over 5 kg: Take 2.5 ml 3 times in 24 hours.

-1 year up to 4 years take 5 ml 3 times in 24 hours
+Children 1 year up to 4 years: Take 5 ml 3 times in 24 hours.

-For a child of 6 months of age and over, if this medicinal product is required for more than 3 days, or if symptoms worsen talk to your doctor.
+For a child of 6 months of age and over, if this medicine is required for more than 3 days, or if symptoms worsen talk to your doctor.

-For fever relief after vaccination at 3 months of age: Give 2.5 ml.
+For fever relief after vaccination at 3 months of age for infants weighing more than 5kg: Give 2.5 ml.
 Give a second 2.5 ml after 6 hours, if you need to.
 Don’t give any more medicine.
 See your doctor if fever continues.

 Do not give more than the amount recommended above.

-Do not give to children under 3 months of age.
+Do not give to children under 3 months of age or babies weighing less than 5 kg.

 1. Shake the bottle for at least 10 seconds before use.